Ghost Towns In Delaware

 Zwaanendael Colony, Delaware

-Zwaanendael Colony, Delaware, found its beginnings in 1629 when two Dutchmen bargained with natives for a piece of land that reached from Cape Henlopen to the Delaware River.
-Samuel Godyn and Samuel Blommaert were directors of the Dutch West India Company’s Amsterdam chamber when the bargain was made.
+Zwaanendael Colony, Delaware, began in 1629 when two Dutchmen bargained with natives for a piece of land stretching from Cape Henlopen to the Delaware River.
+Samuel Godyn and Samuel Blommaert were the Dutch West India Company’s Amsterdam chamber directors when the bargain was made.
 In 1630, the purchase made by Godyn and Blommaert was ratified, and in 1631, Zwaanendael Colony was built.

-Zwaanendael, Dutch for swan valley, did not last long as a settlement.
-With a small population of fewer than fifty people, the newly built colony had its share of work to be done if it wanted to create the utopian society it was planned to be.
+Zwaanendael, Dutch for Swan Valley, did not last long as a settlement.
+With a small population of fewer than fifty people, the newly built colony had its share of work to do if it wanted to create the utopian society it was planned to be.
 Unfortunately, a misunderstanding between the settlement residents and a local Indian tribe changed the colony’s future.

 During a meeting between the local tribe and the Dutch settlers, a chief removed one piece of a column painted with the arms of Holland.
 The chief meant no disrespect as he intended to create a tobacco pipe from the wood.